Sandra Day O'Connor: Cases involving race

-Law Professor Herman Schwartz called O'Connor "the Court's leader in its assault on racially oriented affirmative action," although she joined with the Court in upholding the constitutionality of race-based admissions to universities.
+Law professor Herman Schwartz called O'Connor "the Court's leader in its assault on racially oriented affirmative action", although she joined with the Court in upholding the constitutionality of limited race-based admissions to universities.

 In 2003, O'Connor authored a majority Supreme Court opinion (Grutter v.
-Bollinger) saying racial affirmative action shouldn't be constitutional permanently, but long enough to correct past discrimination – with an approximate limit of around 25 years.
+Bollinger) saying racial affirmative action should not be constitutional permanently, but long enough to correct past discrimination – with an approximate limit of around 25 years.

 Abortion

 The Christian right element in the Reagan coalition strongly supported him in 1980, in the belief that he would appoint Supreme Court justices to overturn Roe v.
 Wade.
-They were astonished and dismayed when his first appointment was O'Connor, whom they feared would tolerate abortion.
+They were astonished and dismayed when his first appointment was O'Connor, who they feared would tolerate abortion.
 They worked hard to defeat her confirmation but failed.
-In her confirmation hearings and early days on the Court, O'Connor was carefully ambiguous on the issue of abortion, as some conservatives questioned her anti-abortion credentials on the basis of some of her votes in the Arizona legislature.
+In her confirmation hearings and early days on the Court, O'Connor was carefully ambiguous on the issue of abortion, as some conservatives questioned her anti-abortion credentials based on some of her votes in the Arizona legislature.
 O'Connor generally dissented from 1980s opinions which took an expansive view of Roe v.
-Wade; she criticized that decision's "trimester approach" sharply in her dissent in 1983's City of Akron v.
-Akron Center for Reproductive Health.
+Wade; she criticized that decision's "trimester approach" sharply in her dissent in City of Akron v.
+Akron Center for Reproductive Health (1983).
 She criticized Roe in Thornburgh v.
-American College of Obstetricians and Gynecologists: "...
-I dispute not only the wisdom but also the legitimacy of the Court's attempt to discredit and pre-empt state abortion regulation regardless of the interests it serves and the impact it has."
+American College of Obstetricians and Gynecologists (1986): "I dispute not only the wisdom but also the legitimacy of the Court's attempt to discredit and pre-empt state abortion regulation regardless of the interests it serves and the impact it has."
 In 1989, O'Connor stated during the deliberations over the Webster case that she would not overrule Roe.
 While on the Court, O'Connor did not vote to strike down any restrictions on abortion until Hodgson v.
 Minnesota in 1990.

 O'Connor allowed certain limits to be placed on access to abortion, but supported the right to abortion established by Roe.
-In Planned Parenthood v.
-Casey, O'Connor used a test she had originally developed in City of Akron v.
+In the landmark ruling Planned Parenthood v.
+Casey (1992), O'Connor used a test she had originally developed in City of Akron v.
 Akron Center for Reproductive Health to limit the holding of Roe v.
 Wade, opening up a legislative portal where a State could enact measures so long as they did not place an "undue burden" on a woman's right to an abortion.
 Casey revised downward the standard of scrutiny federal courts would apply to state abortion restrictions, a major departure from Roe.
 However, it preserved Roe's core constitutional precept: that the Fourteenth Amendment implies and protects a woman's fundamental right to control the outcomes of her reproductive actions.
-Writing the plurality opinion for the Court, O'Connor, along with justices Kennedy and Souter, famously declared: "At the heart of liberty is the right to define one's own concept of existence, of meaning, of the universe, and of the mystery of human life.
+Writing the plurality opinion for the Court, O'Connor, along with Kennedy and Souter, famously declared: "At the heart of liberty is the right to define one's own concept of existence, of meaning, of the universe, and of the mystery of human life.
 Beliefs about these matters could not define the attributes of personhood were they formed under compulsion of the State."